IN THIS SECTION:

 From the antecabildo you enter through a curved corridor to one of the most admirable enclosures of Spanish architecture of the Renaissance, the Chapter Hall of the Cathedral, whose construction lasted from the middle of the 16th century until its completion, with the intervention of the architect Hernán Ruiz II and its completion by Asensio de Maeda.

-The space of this enclosure was conceived in an elliptical plan, which offers a perfect visibility of all the members of the cathedral chapter meetings, in which the problems of spiritual and material government of the temple were expressed and discussed.
-Also the oval disposition and its unitary vaulting facilitate the perfect expansion of the voice, being exceptional its acoustics.
+The space of this enclosure was conceived in an elliptical plan, which offers perfect visibility of all the members of the cathedral chapter meetings, where the problems of the spiritual and material governance of the temple were expressed and discussed.
+Also, the oval disposition and its unitary vaulting facilitate the perfect expansion of the voice, making its acoustics exceptional.

-At the same time that the need to see and hear, posed by the large gathering of ecclesiastics, is resolved, this Chapter Hall alludes, through the decoration of its walls, to a complex iconographic program designed to exalt the virtues that those who met there had to possess, so that their exchanges of ideas and opinions would be done in harmony and concord; in this way, the walls develop a moral code that the canons had to follow in their chapter assemblies.
+The Chapter Hall not only addresses the need for visibility and audibility posed by the large gathering of ecclesiastics but also alludes, through the decoration of its walls, to a complex iconographic program designed to exalt the virtues that those who met there had to possess.
+This was to ensure that their exchanges of ideas and opinions were conducted in harmony and concord.
+Thus, the walls develop a moral code that the canons had to follow in their chapter assemblies.

 This program was designed by Canon Francisco Pacheco and includes a repertoire of sculptures and paintings accompanied by Latin inscriptions that allude to the content of the images.
 All this decoration appears in the second body of the room, being noticed in the first place between the pedestals of the columns pictorial representations of the Virtues that are captured through female figures, some of which also represent Saints and perfectly visible from any angle of the room.
 These paintings were made by Pablo de Céspedes in 1592.
 The large vertical reliefs between the columns were made by Juan Bautista Vázquez el Viejo and Diego de Velasco around 1582.